Winemaker Derek's Blog

-Enjoy Peter's blog posts as he chronicles the making of our fine Sierra Foothill wines and the development of our vineyards at the Seminary and Novitiate of the Oblates of St. Joseph in Loomis.
+Enjoy our winemaker, Derek Irwin's blog posts as we chronicle the making of our fine Sierra Foothill wines and the development of our vineyard at the Seminary and Novitiate of the Oblates of St. Joseph in Loomis.

 Forgive the corny Doris Day inspired title to this blog - that was Joe's idea.